Binaryxx/command-line-repo-practice/README.md

 # commandLineRepo
-repo to practice using command line in terms of utilizing the repo
+repo to practice using command line in terms of utilizing the repo through Vim